 - Laces wear fast in cracks

 - Jack of all trades, master of none

-- The stiff profile isn’t great for indoor climbing
+- The stiffer profile isn’t ideal for indoor climbing

 Because the Miura sits on the stiffer side of the spectrum, it’s not the first shoe I turn to for dynamic indoor boulders, but when it comes to intricate footwork and small edges, the Miura’s come into their own.